 TL;DR

-- YouTube Shorts is engineered on variable reward psychology — the same mechanism that makes slot machines compulsive
+- YouTube Shorts is built on variable reward psychology—the same logic that makes slot machines so hard to walk away from.

-- Children are neurologically more vulnerable than adults because the impulse-control region of the brain doesn't fully mature until age 25
+- Children are more vulnerable than adults because the part of the brain that handles impulse control doesn't fully finish developing until age 25.

 What Is a Variable Reward Schedule?

-Skinner had discovered the variable reward schedule: the psychological principle that unpredictable rewards are exponentially more compelling than predictable ones.
+This is the variable reward schedule.
+It’s the psychological discovery that unpredictable rewards are far more addictive than predictable ones.

-Casinos noticed.
-Slot machines don't pay out on every pull, or every tenth pull — they pay out randomly.
-That unpredictability is not an accident or a cost-saving measure.
-It is the entire product.
-The uncertainty is what keeps hands pulling levers.
+Casinos built an entire industry on this.
+Slot machines don't pay out every time, or even every tenth time.
+They pay out randomly.
+That uncertainty is the product.
+It’s what keeps people pulling the lever.

 How YouTube Shorts Exploits This in Children